 A persona for your company is equally useful.
 It clarifies who you help, your relationship with them, how you communicate.

 With the insights from the previous exercises, we craft your company persona.

 Positioning yourself purposefully has a compelling impact on how your audience perceives you and therefore how they will respond.

 Establishing your credibility, choosing to what they will compare you, and setting the tone, are like superpowers.

 You will set the frame in which they will receive your communication.

-One or two half-day interactive workshops with management, marketing/communications staff, and customer-facing team members.
+One or two full-day interactive workshops with management, marketing/communications staff, and customer-facing team members.